Updated: 5 days ago

 Abrahm rushed past me, reached out, and grabbed her by the arm.

 “Hey!” she protested.
 “Let go of me, you creep!”

 “Listen here, young lady.
 You’re not going anywhere.
 Now sit down and shut--”

 In a flash, Jerry was at her side.
 I heard the thwack and saw Abrahm collapse onto the floor before I even realized that Jerry had headbutted the old man.

 “She said leggo her eggo!”

 Abrahm held his bleeding nose in one hand and broken glasses in the other.
-He spat out angry curses from the ground, but the young woman’s eyes were locked in wide-eyed amazement at Jerry.
-She rubbed her arm and said, “Thank you.
-That was... incredible.
-Did it hurt?”
+He spat out angry curses from the ground as the young woman rubbed her arm and said, “Thank you.
+Did… that hurt?”

 Jerry answered, “Yeah, probably.
 Hey, old dude, did that hurt?”

 “Fuck you!”
 Abrahm hissed.
 “I was just trying to stop her from going outside.”